 After connecting Strava with your Fitbit watch/account, your activities, calories, and any other piece of information like that should automatically get synced with Strava.

-If new data is not being synced automatically after a session, head over to the end of this article, where we will be troubleshooting.
+If new data does not sync automatically after a session, go to the end of this article for troubleshooting issues.

-It’s worth keeping in mind that activities with no GPS data, duplicate activities, and older activities added before you added the account will not be synced automatically.
+It’s worth keeping in mind that activities with no GPS data, duplicate activities, and older activities completed before you added the account do not sync automatically.

 To add older activities to your Strava account, you’ll first need those activities as TCX files.
 So, first things first, extract the old activities you want to add as TCX.
 To do that: